xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 Google and Samsung have brought important changes to Wear OS 5 and do not easily allow custom watchfaces.

-Installing the AAPS Watch Face has to be done with Wear Installer 2 following [this video](https://www.youtube.com/watch?v=yef_qGvcCnk) until 3:56.
-At this point you need to select xDrip+ in the installed apps, not a custom APK.
+Installing the AAPS Watch Face has to be done with Wear Installer 2 following [this video](https://www.youtube.com/watch?v=EvTGEnPA9PY).

-Accidental change of the Watch Face to another one requires the procedure above to be repeated.
+**Accidental change of the Watch Face to another one requires the procedure above to be repeated.**

 ### Update xDrip+ on your watch